Fatal Frame: Mask of the Lunar Eclipse: Synopsis

+Due to lacking "Tsukimori", the ritual was a failure.
+Sakuya reached the final stage of the disease and fell into a coma while shattering the mask, the other girls collapsed and suffered amnesia, and the kagura dancers all died.
+Two years after the girls were rescued and left the island, Sakuya woke up and infected the whole island, killing everyone including Yomotsuki.
+Misaki―a descendent of the Camera Obscura's creator―was drawn back to Rogetsu by the spirit of a doll given to her by Sakuya.
+Choshiro is also revealed to have died that day, killing the fleeing Haibara after being fatally stabbed.

-To lay Sakuya to rest and calm Rougetsu's dead inhabitants, the ritual must be completed, and for that the mask must be restored.
+To lay Sakuya to rest and calm Rogetsu's dead before their influence spreads beyond the island, the ritual must be completed.
 Ruka comes into possession of all the mask fragments, which reform into the complete Mask of the Lunar Eclipse.
-Confronting Sakuya atop Rougetsu's lighthouse, she manages to pacify her with a sacred tune called "Tsukimori" taught to her by Sayaka, then Chōshirō puts the mask on Sakuya, completing the ritual and allowing all the island's spirits to pass into the afterlife including Sakuya, Chōshirō and Yomotsuki.
-Depending on the game's difficulty setting, Misaki's fate is either left unknown, or her illness is cured after she is saved by Madoka's spirit and she leaves the island with Ruka.
+Confronting Sakuya atop Rogetsu's lighthouse, she manages to pacify her with "Tsukimori", then Choshiro puts the mask on Sakuya, completing the ritual and allowing the island's spirits to pass into the afterlife including Sakuya, Choshiro and Yomotsuki.
+Depending on the game's difficulty setting, Misaki's fate is either left unknown, or she is saved by Madoka's spirit and leaves the island.